November 28, 1999: The day Pete Sampras won the ATP Finals for the fifth time

 Agassi made Sampras look like a player who has spent too much time away from tennis.

-“Agassi made Sampras look like a player who has spent too much time away from tennis,” wrote The New York Times that day.
-Yet, a few days later, the player who had spent too much time away from tennis had made his way into the final, where he had the opportunity to take a revenge upon the Las Vegas Kid.
+“Agassi made Sampras look like a player who has spent too much time away from tennis,” Sampras said as per The New York Times that day.
+Yet, a few days later, the player who had spent too much time away from tennis had made his way into the final, where he had the opportunity to take revenge upon the Las Vegas Kid.

 If anyone still had concerns about his back, Sampras dismissed them in the first games, getting off to a blasting start and slamming several of his trademark overheads to take the first set 6-1.
 Although he was broken early in the second set, he broke twice to lead 6-5 and seal the second set with two aces.
 There was no way to stop Sampras when he played in the zone; firing no fewer than 47 winners, he finished off Agassi with an ace to prevail 6-1, 7-5, 6-4.